Shareholders & Share Structure

 For instance, a corporation can have the shares with the name Class A preference shares.
 And let us say that there are about 10,000 shares in this class with the par value of $1 and no special rights and restrictions attached.
 This makes one class of share.
 Along with this, let us say the same company has 500 Class B preference shares, with the par value of $2 and the restriction to vote.
 Like these, there can be classes or series of shares in a company forming the share structure.

 There are two main types of share structures:

 Dual Class share structures divide the profit-sharing rights from the voting rights, providing the management and founders with more voting power as compared to ordinary shareholders.
 And due to this, the founders can enjoy the following benefits:

-- A dual-class share structure guards the founders of the company against takeovers; particularly as soon as the business goes public.
+- A dual-class share structure guards the founders of the company against takeovers; particularly as soon as the company goes public.

 - The owners who have a long-term view of the business would be protected by the impulses of the shareholders and investors who focus more on short-term gains.

 - The founders would be able to focus on the growth and innovation in the business without the trouble of the shareholders interfering with their vision and goal.